rpm-software-management/dnf/doc/api_conf.rst

   .. attribute:: installroot

     The root of the filesystem for all packaging operations.
+It requires absolute path.

   .. attribute:: keepcache